-First off, be prepared to discuss terms with Amazon with your data and strategy in mind.
-Can you demonstrate and provide results of the investments you made in your business?
-Can you show how your business is on the correct trajectory for Amazon growth?
+First off, Vendors should be prepared to discuss terms with Amazon.
+This means knowing your data and having a strategy in mind.
+Can you demonstrate and provide the results of the investments you made in your business?
+Can you show how your business is on the correct trajectory for growth?
 If so, you may be in a better place to negotiate more vendor-friendly terms.

 You may want to have any marketing plans and data from the previous year.
 What was your Amazon Advertising investment?
 How has that investment grown your business and benefited Amazon?
 Use the tools and metrics available on Vendor Central and in Amazon Ads to demonstrate your progress.
 Vendors should know the health of their business and be able to prove that the vendor account is profitable and generating a positive net margin with strong potential for further growth.